ultra-utsav/FileUpload/README.md

 Step 4 : In ```./files``` where all uploaded files will be there if not uploaded any files then there is no folder with ```files```.

+# Techstack

+1. Golang for backend routing.
+2. Resumable.js for dividing whole file into chunks and send to backend.
+3. HTML/CSS.
+4. Docker.